 People at IHS in alphabetical order:

-Dr. Kerstin Grosch is a researcher in the behavioral economics group Insight Austria at the IHS.
+Dr. Kerstin Grosch works in the behavioral economics group Insight Austria at the IHS.
 She specializes in behavioral and experimental studies and is particularly experienced in the design, conduct and analysis of lab-in-the-field experiments.
 Her research examines how individual preferences and personality traits can explain behavior under different incentives in realms of compliance and labor market outcomes such as occupational choice or collegiality at the workplace.